ludios/unbook/README.md

 ## Things unbook does beyond Calibre's <a href="https://wiki.mobileread.com/wiki/HTMLZ">HTMLZ</a>

-*   Inline the stylesheet, inline all images using `data:` URLs
+*   Inline the stylesheet, inline all images using `data:` URIs
 *   Attach the book cover to the top of the HTML
 *   Attach `metadata.opf` and the Calibre conversion log inside its `<!-- comment -->` header
 *   Add `<meta name="viewport" content="width=device-width" />` for reading on mobile